The Sum of All Fears (film): Critical response

 The Sum of All Fears received mixed reviews.
-Rotten Tomatoes reported that 60% of critics gave the film positive reviews and that the average rating was 5.95/10 based on a total of 176 reviews counted.
+Rotten Tomatoes reported that 59% of critics gave the film positive reviews and that the average rating was 5.90/10 based on a total of 176 reviews counted.
 The consensus was that the film was "A slick and well-made thriller that takes on new weight due to the current political climate."
 At Metacritic, which assigns a weighted average out of 100 to critics' reviews, The Sum of All Fears received a score of 45 based on 35 reviews.

 Peter Travers criticized Affleck's performance, saying it "merely creates an outline for a role he still needs to grow into, a role that Harrison Ford effortlessly filled with authority."
 Richard Roeper felt the film "is almost impossible to follow – and there's something cringe-inducing about seeing an American football stadium nuked as pop entertainment."
 Michael Wilmington of the Chicago Tribune called it "an implausible apocalypse without depth or resonance", while Peter Rainer of New York magazine felt the "movie has been upstaged by the sum of our fears."

 A few positive reviews came from The Argus, who praised Freeman for giving "the William Cabot character such validity."
-Roger Ebert awarded the film 3.5 out of 4, stars and felt that "the use of the neo-Nazis is politically correct: Best to invent villains who won't offend any audiences."
-He also said that "Jack Ryan's one-man actions in post-bomb Baltimore are unlikely and way too well-timed."
-Ebert was not alone in disparaging the recasting of the novel's Arab terrorist villains as Neo-Nazis.
+Roger Ebert awarded the film 3.5 out of 4, stars and felt that "the use of the neo-Nazis is politically correct: Best to invent villains who won't offend any audiences.
+This movie can play in Syria, Saudi Arabia and Iraq without getting walkouts."
+On the other hand, Ebert found weaknesses in the character Jack Ryan's "one-man actions in post-bomb Baltimore" which Ebert felt were "unlikely and way too well-timed".
+Other reviewers disparaged the recasting of the novel's Arab terrorist villains as Neo-Nazis.